Thermal SU(2) lattice gauge theory for intertwined orders and hole pockets in the cuprates: Introduction

 \section{Introduction}

 The hole-doped copper oxide (`cuprate’) superconductors exhibit the highest known superconducting critical temperatures ($T_c$) at ambient pressure.
-A distinctive feature of these materials is the presence of a pseudogap phase at temperatures ($T$) above $T_c$, particularly at low doping levels, $p$, near the insulating antiferromagnetic state.
-This proximity suggests a causal relationship between the pseudogap and high-$T_c$ superconductivity.
+A distinctive feature of these materials is the presence of a pseudogap phase at temperatures ($T$) above $T_c$ at low hole doping levels, $p$, above those with antiferromagnetic order.
+This feature suggests a causal relationship between the pseudogap and high-$T_c$ superconductivity.
 Consequently, elucidating the structure of the pseudogap and the nature of its transition to $d$-wave superconductivity remains a central challenge in the theory of quantum matter.

-The electronic excitation spectrum of the overdoped cuprates at large $p$, beyond the pseudogap phase, has a `large' Fermi surface of zero energy excitations \cite{Hussey08}.
+The electronic excitation spectrum of the overdoped cuprates at large $p$, beyond the pseudogap phase, has a `large' Fermi surface of zero energy excitations \cite{Dama05,Hussey08}.
 This large Fermi surface encloses the conventional Luttinger area of $(1+p)/2$ (the factor of 2 is from the spin degeneracy), expressed as a fraction of the area of the square lattice Brillouin zone.
-In contrast, in the pseudogap phase at small $p$, the Fermi surface is truncated by an energy gap in the `anti-nodal' region of the square lattice Brillouin zone, near momenta $(\pi, 0)$, $(0,\pi)$.
-This leaves the hallmark `Fermi arcs' across the Brillouin zone diagonals in the pseudogap phase, observed in photoemission \cite{Norman98,ShenShen05,Johnson11,Kondo20,Kondo23,Damascelli25} and scanning tunneling microscopy (STM) \cite{Hoffman14,Davis14}.
-(An example of Fermi arcs is in Fig.~\ref{fig:fermionMC}a.)
+In contrast, in the pseudogap phase at small $p$, for probes that eject electrons from the sample, the Fermi surface is truncated by an energy gap in the `anti-nodal' region of the Brillouin zone on a square lattice, near momenta $(\pi, 0)$, $(0,\pi)$ \cite{Shen11}.
+This leaves the hallmark `Fermi arcs' across the Brillouin zone diagonals in the pseudogap phase, observed in photoemission \cite{Norman98,ShenShen05,Johnson11,Kondo20,Kondo23,Damascelli25} and scanning tunneling microscopy (STM) \cite{Hoffman14,Davis14} at dopings without antiferromagnetic order at $T=0$.

-On the other hand, recent magneto-transport experiments \cite{Ramshaw20,Yamaji24} paint a rather different picture of the electronic spectrum.
-They provide compelling evidence for the existence of hole pockets across the Brillouin zone diagonals in the pseudogap phase {\it i.e.\/} the Fermi arcs appear to be extended around the `back side' into closed pockets.
-(An example of hole pockets is in Fig.~\ref{fig:mascot}.)
-Notably, the Yamaji effect measurements by Chan {\it et al.} \cite{Yamaji24} in HgBa$_2$CuO$_{4+\delta}$ determine the hole pocket area based solely on the $c$-axis lattice spacing and the observed Yamaji angle, yielding a fractional area of approximately $1.3\%$ at doping $p = 0.1$
+On the other hand, recent magnetotransport experiments \cite{Ramshaw20,Yamaji24}, which do not eject electrons from the sample, paint a rather different picture of the pseudogap quasiparticle spectrum.
+These provide compelling evidence for the existence of hole pockets across the Brillouin zone diagonals, with quasiparticles which can tunnel coherently between square lattice layers.
+Notably, the Yamaji effect measurements by Chan {\it et al.} \cite{Yamaji24} in HgBa$_2$CuO$_{4+\delta}$ determine the hole pocket area based on the $c$-axis lattice spacing and the observed Yamaji angle, yielding a fractional area of approximately $1.3\%$ at doping $p = 0.1$.